RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 to collect the exposed metrics.
 It provides a mechanism for persistent storage and querying of Istio metrics.

-Go to **istio-system** overview page in OpenShift Web Console and click on the Prometheus route link:
+Go to **istio-system** overview page in OpenShift Web Console and click on the **Prometheus** route link:

 ![istio-prometheus]({% image_path istio-prometheus-route.png %})

-You should see Prometheus' home screen, similar to this:
+You should see Prometheus home screen, similar to this:

 ![istio-prometheus]({% image_path istio-prometheus-landing.png %})